History of Newark, New Jersey: Post-World War II era

 Although numerous problems predated World War II, Newark was more hamstrung by a number of trends in the post-WWII era.
 The Federal Housing Administration redlined virtually all of Newark, preferring to back up mortgages in the white suburbs.
 This made it impossible for people to get mortgages for purchase or loans for improvements.
 Manufacturers set up in lower wage environments outside the city and received larger tax deductions for building new factories in outlying areas than for rehabilitating old factories in the city.
-The federal tax structure essentially subsidized such inequities.
+Newark lost 250 manufacturers between 1950 and 1960 and another 1,300 more left during the 1960s.
+The federal tax structure essentially subsidized these inequities.

-Billed as transportation improvements, construction of new highways: Interstate 280, the New Jersey Turnpike, Interstate 78 and the Garden State Parkway harmed Newark.
-They directly hurt the city by dividing the fabric of neighborhoods and displacing many residents through property acquisition and demolition.
-The highways indirectly hurt the city because the new infrastructure made it easier for middle-class workers to live in the suburbs and commute into the city.
+Marketed as transportation improvements, the construction of new highways: Interstate 280, the New Jersey Turnpike, Interstate 78 and the Garden State Parkway ultimately harmed Newark.
+The highways divided and carved through the fabric of neighborhoods by demolishing hundreds of homes and small businesses while displacing at least 5,000 residents.
+Additional neighborhood demolition followed in Downtown for the construction of parking lots.
+The highways also accelerated suburban flight by making it easier for middle-class residents—already leaving Newark since the 1920s—to live outside the city while working in it.
+During this time, the city planned to convert Halsey Street between Market Street and Harriet Tubman Square into a retail pedestrian plaza to bolster the retail anchors and smaller shops Downtown and limit automobile traffic, but it never came to fruition.

 Despite its problems, Newark tried to remain vital in the postwar era.
 The city successfully persuaded Prudential and Mutual Benefit to stay and build new offices.
-Rutgers University-Newark and New Jersey Institute of Technology expanded their Newark presences, with the former building a brand-new campus on a 23-acre (9 hectare) urban renewal site.
+Rutgers University-Newark and New Jersey Institute of Technology (NJIT) expanded their Newark presences, with the former building a brand-new campus on a 23-acre (9 ha) urban renewal site.
 Seton Hall University School of Law relocated from Jersey City to Newark in 1951 and graduated its first class in 1954.
 During the postwar era, the Port Authority of New York and New Jersey made Port Newark the first container port in the nation and took over operations at Newark Liberty International Airport, now the twelfth busiest airport in the United States.

 The tallest buildings in downtown Newark: 1180 Raymond, 740 Broad St., and Prudential Insurance Headquarters.